erikvanzijst/samc21/README.md

 $
 ```

-The LED should start flashing.
+The LED should now respond to the pot.